ProzorroUKR/openprocurement.api/docs/source/tendering/limited/tutorial.rst

 You can upload award documents only before awarding decision is confirmed.
 Let's add award document:

-.. include:: http/tutorial/tender-award-upload-document.http
+.. http:example:: http/tutorial/tender-award-upload-document.http
    :code:

 `201 Created` response code and `Location` header confirm that document has been added.

 Let's see the list of award documents:

-.. include:: http/tutorial/tender-award-get-documents.http
+.. http:example:: http/tutorial/tender-award-get-documents.http
    :code:

 We can add another award document:

-.. include:: http/tutorial/tender-award-upload-second-document.http
+.. http:example:: http/tutorial/tender-award-upload-second-document.http
    :code:

 `201 Created` response code and `Location` header confirm second document has been added.

 Let's see the list of all uploaded award documents:

-.. include:: http/tutorial/tender-award-get-documents-again.http
+.. http:example:: http/tutorial/tender-award-get-documents-again.http
    :code: